roshnivinith/roshnivinith.github.io/_posts/7-1-1-things-to-do.md

 - **[Fry's](http://www.frys.com/)**:  The world-famous supermarket for tech enthusiasts.
 Each location has a different theme! <br>

 ### Outdoor Activities still relatively close to Mountain View <br>
-- **Half Moon Bay**:  The closest beach.
+- **[Half Moon Bay](http://www.visithalfmoonbay.org/)**:  The closest beach.
 But be warned:  the Pacific Ocean is always, always freezing!<br>
-- **Hikes**:  There are la honda preserve, the dish, fremont old preserve, sanborn park, castle rock, mission peak, bahiker <br>
+- **Hikes**:  Despite the hustle and bustle of Silicon Valley, the bay area has an almost-unlimited number of gorgeous hikes.
+With all the hills surrounding us, you're sure to get some amazing views.
+[Bay Area Hiker](http://bahiker.com/) has an extensive list.
+Some of our favorites include:  [La Honda Creek](http://www.openspace.org/preserves/la-honda-creek) (wher we got engaged!), the [Stanford Dish](https://dish.stanford.edu/), [Fremont Older Preserve](http://www.openspace.org/preserves/fremont-older), and [Mission Peak](http://www.ebparks.org/parks/mission)<br>

 city: golden gate bridge (not golden gate park DEFINITELY NOT golden gate park), ghiradelli square, alcatraz, lombard street, twin peaks city museums: exploratorium, legion of honor, conservatory of flowers.